TetraLogical/Keyboard-Maestro-Web-Dev-Macros/README.md

 * WCAG 2.1 - Understanding - Markdown link.
 Trigger format = <kbd>1.1.1-u-md</kbd>
 * WCAG 2.1 - Understanding - Open in browser.
 Trigger format = <kbd>1.1.1-u--</kbd> (Keyboard Maestro only)
 * WCAG 2.1 - Understanding - Jira link.
 Trigger format = <kbd>1.1.1-u-jira</kbd>

+## Downloads

+You can download the separate files (.kmmacros or .plist) or grab a zip for all of the [Keyboard Maestro](WCAG-Docs/Keyboard-Maestro.zip) or [macOS Text replacements](WCAG-Docs/macOS Text Replacements.zip) in one go.